adaptris/interlok-docs/docs/pages/advanced/advanced-ant-ivy-deploy.md

 Subsequently, whenever `ant deploy` is invoked; then the `interlok-csv` and `interlok-json` components will be automatically downloaded, and put directly into the lib directory ready for use.

-{% include important.html content="If you are using service-tester along with JSON assertions then you should exclude `com.vaadin.external.google:android-json` from the dependency tree.
-This can cause conflicts with normal Interlok JSON processing." %}
+!> **IMPORTANT** If you are using service-tester along with JSON assertions then you should exclude `com.vaadin.external.google:android-json` from the dependency tree.
+This can cause conflicts with normal Interlok JSON processing.

-{% include note.html content="Some components (such as SAP) may have dependencies that are not publicly available; you should exclude them explicitly in the ivy file, or build your own repository to host them." %}
+?> **NOTE** Some components (such as SAP) may have dependencies that are not publicly available; you should exclude them explicitly in the ivy file, or build your own repository to host them.

 ## Excluding dependencies ##